Guest post by Lilach Bullock.

 You might also consider streamlining inbound and outbound communication using a VoIP phone network system.
 These are highly cost-effective, particularly if you have to regularly make calls to stakeholders, suppliers or customers in different time zones.

 What’s more, they let you work from anywhere that has an internet connection.
 Your biggest challenge may be sifting through the hundreds of VoIP service providers available.
-Simplify things by using a VoIP comparison guide or a tool like GetVoIP to identify the best options for your size and needs.
+Simplify things by using a VoIP comparison guide, or a tool like GetVoIP to identify the best options for your size and needs, or check out Top10VoipList where you can explore VoIP providers to find your best match.

 4. Switch to cloud-based services